A content marketing planning tool to help marketers generate ideas for the most engaging content types for their

 How to use this content marketing planning template

-The recommended process we use for applying this matrix to companies or brands is:
+The recommended process we use for applying our content matrix to companies or brands is:

 - Step 1.
 Review how you assess the value of different types of content.
 Define how you will evaluate your content marketing ROI.

 - Step 2.
-Review the current use of content within a company by plotting the different content formats you use now on the grid.
+Review the current use of content marketing within a company by plotting the different content formats you use now on the grid.

 - Step 3.
 Review competitor use of these content types through plotting on the grid based on the content assets they deploy on their website, social media, and email marketing